markrudenkov/forecast-forex-rates/README.md

 # Description

-The purpose of this single page application (SPA) is to fetch the quotes from Yahoo.
+The purpose of this application is to analyse Forex rates with Bayes Classifier

+Source of the Forex rates - Yahoo.

 The application is under continuous development.

+### Functionalities

+You could:
+    get forecast bar estimated with Bayes Calssifier : white(price up)/ black (price down);
+    estimate performance of the classifier;